Brexit: EU, UK 'finally' clinch trade deal | DW | 24.12.2020

-After months of wrangling, the United Kingdom and the European Union have agreed to a post-Brexit trade deal, sealing the UK's exit from the bloc, UK government and EU announced on Thursday.
+After months of wrangling, the United Kingdom and the European Union have agreed to a post-Brexit trade deal, sealing the UK's exit from the bloc,the UK government and EU announced on Thursday.

 "A deal is done," a British government spokesperson said, hailing the "fantastic news for families and businesses in every part of the UK."